hhirsch/memacs/README.md

 - Emacs Server
 - Auto complete with company
 - Jump to definition with xref M-.
+- C-c C-c to execute code blocks in markdown mode
 ## Install
 Install in a fresh emacs with
 ```